parsotat/BatAnalysis/README.md

 5. PyXspec
    - The installation is included with HEASoft but there may be additional steps to take if you have changed your anaconda version after building HEASoft.
 More information can be found here: [https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/buildinstall.html](https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/buildinstall.html)
+6. Swift BAT Pattern Noise Maps
+   - The pattern maps used by the BAT team are available at: [https://zenodo.org/record/7595904#.Y9q7pS-B3T8](https://zenodo.org/record/7595904#.Y9q7pS-B3T8) for download.
+These maps shoud be downloaded and placed into a place where the BatAnalysis code will be able to access them.

 ### Installation